Misaka9468/misaka9468.github.io/_pages/about.md

 I am about to follow Prof. Hu in the research of storage system.

-My research interests are:  **Erasure coding, Distributed storage systems, Operating system**.
+My research interests are:  **Distributed systems, Operating system**.

 # More about me